neatsun/ctf/README.md

 ●	A red team toolkit focused on evading detection.
 It currently contains Veil-Evasion for generating AV-evading payloads, Veil-Catapult for delivering them to targets, and Veil-PowerView for gaining situational awareness on Windows domains.
 Veil will be used to create a python based Meterpreter executable.
 ●	git clone https://github.com/Veil-Framework/Veil /opt/Veil
 ●	cd /opt/Veil/ && ./Install.sh -c

-Burp Suite Pro
-●	Web Penetration Testing Tool
-●	Download: http://portswigger.net/burp/proxy.html.
-I would highly recommend that you buy the professional version.
-It is well worth the $299 price tag.

 ZAP Proxy Pro
 ●	OWASP ZAP: An easy-to-use integrated penetration testing tool for discovering vulnerabilities in web applications.